aaron-junot/mentorship/GUIDEBOOK.md

 ## **Mentor Responsibilities**

-Mentors are supposed to be knowledgeable in one or more specific topic areas and have the skills to effectively communicate with their mentee.
+Mentors should be knowledgeable in one or more specific topic areas and have the skills to effectively communicate with their mentee.
 Along with these characteristics, Operation Code expects mentors to:

-1. Always act as an ambassador of Operation Code, and be able and willing to speak about our mission and message.
+1. Act as an ambassador of Operation Code, and be able and willing to speak about our mission and message.

 2. Agree to facilitate a monthly conversation (minimum 30 minutes) with their mentee via phone or online chat